kshetline/tubular_time/README.md

 * By add/subtract operations using TAI quantities:
 `new DateTime('2016-12-31 18:59:59 EST').add('seconds_tai', 1).toString()` →
 `"DateTime<2016-12-31T18:59:60.000 -05:00>"`<br><br>
-* Using the set operation (this only works if the result is the is considered a valid leap second):
+* Using the set operation (this only works if the result is considered a valid leap second):
 `new DateTime('2016-12-31 18:59:59 EST').set('second', 60).toString()` →
 `"DateTime<2016-12-31T18:59:60.000 -05:00>"`<br><br>
 * Using the `setUtcMillis` method, with the optional second `leapSecondMillis` argument: